Shaptic/shaptic.github.io/_posts/2017-12-20-optimizing-sessionless-sessions.md

 # Authentication Methods #
 For authenticating and tracking users and their respective logins, there are many standard approaches:

-  - HTTP's "basic authentication" support
   - Session management with cookies
   - OAuth 2.0, or other token-based authentication methods
-  - Token in HTTP headers (e.g. OAuth 2.0)
+  - HTTP's "basic authentication" support
   - Additional query parameters

 I'm only going to touch on the first two methods, and go into detail of the token-based authentication method I'll be using.

 # Session Cookies #
 In general, sessions are used to store per-user information, such as the contents of your shopping cart, online documents, or other long-term data.